Luna’s Bag and Pouch

 Lots of video tutorials are provided for special stitches and techniques and the pattern comes complete with charts for each of the parts and a photo tutorial.

-If you are unfamiliar with Image Overlay Crochet terminology, you can download the IOC basics document via the link provided or visit the IOC Basics Masterclass which is currently in preparation and should be available soon.
+If you are unfamiliar with Image Overlay Crochet terminology, you can download the IOC basics document via the link provided (included in the pattern purchase or available separately in the shop) or visit the IOC Basics Masterclass which is currently in preparation and should be available soon.

-This pattern will be released on the 1st of June 2023, just in time for the Crochet Guild Conference in Sydney.
+This pattern was released on the 1st of June 2023, just in time for the Crochet Guild Conference in Sydney.

 You can find it here: